MisterTarock/Ultracar/README.md

 This function takes for arguments:

 * the parameters we set at the startup (number of epochs and sample per epochs)
-* the data batch generator (for the training as well as for the valdation)
+* the data batch generator (for the training as well as for the validation)
 * the checkpoint parameters we defined earlier
 * the maximal size of the queue for the generator